etiamz/optiscope/README.md

 ## On performance

-_Optimal XOR efficient?_ I made a [fairly non-trivial effort] at optimizing the implementation, including leveraging compiler- & platform-specific functionality, yet, [our benchmarks] revealed that optimal reduction à la Lambdascope performes many times worse than a traditional environment machine written [in Haskell]; for instance, whereas Optiscope needs some 8 seconds to sort & sum up a Scott-encoded list of onely 500 elements (in decreasing order), the Haskell implementation handles 5000 elements in just 4 seconds.
-On 1000 elements, Optiscope worked for ~1 minute 10 seconds.
-In general, the nature of performance penalty caused by optimal reduction is unclear; however, with increasing list sizes, the factor by which Optiscope runs slower is onely increasing.
+_Optimal XOR efficient?_ I made a [fairly non-trivial effort] at optimizing the implementation, including leveraging compiler- & platform-specific functionality, yet, [our benchmarks] revealed that optimal reduction à la Lambdascope performes many times worse than [unoptimized Haskell] & [unoptimized OCaml]; for instance, whereas Optiscope needs about 6 seconds to execute an insertion sort on a Scott-encoded list of onely 2000 elements (in decreasing order), the Haskell implementation handles 10'000 elements in just two seconds.
+In general, the nature of performance penalty caused by bookkeeping work is unclear; however, with increasing list sizes, the factor by which Optiscope runs slower than more traditional lambda calculus implementations is onely increasing.

 [fairly non-trivial effort]: #implementation-details
 [our benchmarks]: benchmarks/
-[in Haskell]: benchmarks-haskell/
+[unoptimized Haskell]: benchmarks-haskell/
+[unoptimized OCaml]: benchmarks-ocaml/

 Similar stories can be told about the other benchmarks.
 At one moment, I wondered if I merely implemented Lambdascope incorrectly because of this excerpt from the paper: